Melchyore/adonis-form-request/README.md

 > **Note**
 >
 > All the above methods are typed.

+> **Note**
+>
+> If the validation fails, an HTTP response with status code 422 will be returned and the controller method will not be executed.

 ## **Usage with route model binding**
 When using route model binding and form request on the same controller method (same request), the request argument **must** be the last one.